 Singing utilizes muscle movements and contractions in your diaphragm, voice box, mouth, and sometimes even your extremities in a highly controlled way.
-Although the movements are on a much smaller scale than, say, when you’re running or doing push-ups, you still have to take care of your voice and body in order to sing out your best.
+Although the movements are on a much smaller scale than, say, when you’re running or doing push-ups, you still have to take care of your voice and body in order to sing out your best, especially if you’re on the road for weeks.
 You already know that your body requires fuel — a.k.a. food — to perform.
 But which foods are going to help you sing your best and which ones could actually harm your vocal abilities?

 What NOT to Eat